sveltejs/kit/.changeset/stale-games-shake.md

 "@sveltejs/kit": patch
 ---

-Ensure shallow routes are treated as such
+Fix: ensure shallow routes are treated as such